influxdata/docs-v2/content/influxdb/v2.2/api-guide/tutorials/client-library-starter/nodejs.md

 ## Create the API to register devices

-In this section, you use the client library to store virtual device information in InfluxDB.

-In this scenario, a _registered device_ is a point that contains your device ID, authorization ID, and API token.
+In this application, a _registered device_ is a point that contains your device ID, authorization ID, and API token.
 The API token and authorization permissions allow the device to query and write to `INFLUX_BUCKET`.
 In this section, you add the API endpoint that handles requests from the UI, creates an authorization in InfluxDB, and writes the registered device to the `INFLUX_BUCKET_AUTH` bucket.